-Avalanche transceivers are devices worn on the body that emit a signal.
-If one is buried in an avalanche, other transceivers carried by the party pick up the signal being emitted from under the snow.
-The receiving transceivers interpret the signal into a visual and audible display that guides the searcher towards the transmitting beacon.
+Avalanche transceivers are devices that emit a pulsed radio signal.
+If one gets buried in an avalanche, other transceivers carried by the party pick up the signal being emitted from under the snow.
+The receiving transceivers interpret the signal into a visual and audible display that assists the search.

 WARNING: Avalanche victims can die from either asphyxiation or trauma.
 For those victims who are buried alive, transceivers can be highly effective tools in saving lives.
 There are no guarantees, however.
 First and foremost, you must recognize and avoid dangerous avalanche conditions.